AdetolaAremu/SearchSelectPackage/README.md

 The DynamicMultiSelect component is packed with advanced functionality, allowing users to select multiple options from a dynamic list with ease and flexibility.

 🚀 Key Features

 🎛️ Slot Manipulation
 Customize component slots to control how each item selected will be displayed, allowing for unique visual arrangements.

+🔍 Show Results on Search (optional)
+Can display search results when users begin typing, keeping the interface clean and focused until needed.

 🗂️ Custom Display Order
 Easily reorder options to prioritize frequently selected or high-importance items at the top of the list.